BALINESE THEATER

 “A performance usually elaborates only a single episode of the Ramayana.
 The dialogue and the Kawi language have been adopted from shadow theatre, though in a simplified form.
 Wayang wong performances still have a ritual significance.
 Many of the masks, which in wayang wong also include headdresses ear ornaments and sometimes even wigs, are regarded as highly sacred objects.” **

-The Balinese love shadow puppets shows and have gamelans like the Javanese.
-A host of gods are featured in dramas that often symbolize the battle between order and chaos.
-Balinese wayang kulit is closely related to Javanese shadow theatre.
-This is indicated by the use of the name wayang kulit (wayang: shadow, puppet; kulit: leather) on both islands.
-Shadow theatre is believed to have arrived in Bali from Java along with the Indian-influenced court culture before the eleventh century.
-At this time the Balinese adopted the Ramayana and Mahabharata epics of India, which constitute the main repertoire of shadow theatre in both Java and Bali.
+Balinese audiences have long loved shadow puppet theatre, accompanied by gamelan, much like in Java.
+Wayang kulit dramas feature gods and heroes and often symbolize the struggle between order and chaos.
+The tradition is closely related to Javanese shadow theatre, sharing the name wayang kulit (wayang: shadow or puppet; kulit: leather).
+Shadow theatre is believed to have reached Bali from Java before the 11th century, together with Indian-influenced court culture.
+At that time, the Balinese adopted the Ramayana and Mahabharata, which remain core sources for wayang stories in both islands.
 [Source: Dr. Jukka O. Miettinen, Asian Traditional Theater and Dance website, Theatre Academy Helsinki **]

 Balinese Wayang Kulit Puppets and Puppeteers

-Dr. Jukka O. Miettinen of the Theatre Academy Helsinki wrote: “The Balinese and Javanese leather puppets are skilfully cut and incised, and they share common aesthetic principles: the puppet’s face and feet are shown in profile while the torso is presented frontally.
-The arms, articulated at the shoulder and the elbow, are the only jointed parts.
-Javanese and Balinese puppets differ, however, in style.
-Experts assume that the Javanese puppets received their extreme stylisation and symbolic character from the Islamic courts after the fall of the Majapahit Empire.
-The Balinese puppets, on the other hand, reflect older prototypes.
+Balinese and Javanese leather puppets share core aesthetic principles: faces and feet are shown in profile, while the torso is presented frontally, and only the arms are jointed at the shoulder and elbow.
+Despite these similarities, the two traditions differ in style.
+Javanese puppets are highly stylized and symbolic, a form believed to have developed under Islamic court influence after the fall of the Majapahit Empire.
+Balinese puppets, by contrast, retain older forms and appear more naturalistic.
 [Source: Dr. Jukka O. Miettinen, Asian Traditional Theater and Dance website, Theatre Academy Helsinki **]

 Gambuh